 In Revelation 5, Jesus receives a scroll sealed with seven seals.
 In Revelation 6 to 8, He opens the seals one by one.
 Each seal results in dramatic events on earth.

 In Revelation 8 to 11 seven angels blow seven trumpets, each with dramatic consequences on earth.

-And then in Revelation 15 to 16, seven angels pour seven bowls with the seven last plagues out on earth, with disastrous consequences.
+And then in Revelation 15 to 16, seven angels pour seven bowls with the seven last plagues out on earth, with catastrophic consequences.

 This article proposes that the first four of each of these series of seven are general and non-specific.
 In other words, they are highly figurative, and should NOT BE INDIVIDUALLY INTERPRETED.
-But the last three in each series are specific and individually interpreted.
+But the last three in each series are specific and interpreted individually.

 This approach is justified as follows: